zapier/visual-builder/docs/_partners/zap-templates.md

 If you have any Zap Templates in your _Rejected_ list, edit them to fix the issues then re-submit them.
 You cannot edit public Zap Templates, but if you notice something that you need to change in your existing Zap Templates, please email [partners@zapier.com](mailto:partners@zapier.com) with the link to the Zap Template, and we can set the Zap as _Draft_ again so you can edit and re-submit it with any changes.

 Then start again.
 Whenever you think of something that’s the _perfect_ use case for your Zapier integration, turn it into a Zap Template with the [Zap Template Creator](https://zapier.com/zap-templates/create).
 As soon as it’s approved, it’ll show up everywhere your Zapier integration is promoted, spreading your use case to the people who will benefit from it most.

+### Promoting New Versions of your Integration

+When promoting a new version of your integration, all Zap Templates using the integration and having no breaking changes with the existing version will be updated to use the promoted version.
+The following are considered breaking changes:

+* A trigger/action is hidden or deleted.

+* A trigger/action input field key is changed or removed.

+* A trigger/action output field key is changed or removed.

+If breaking changes exist between the previous and newly promoted integration versions, Zap Templates will not be automatically updated and will continue to use the previous version.